 The IHE will have 30 calendar days after requesting an amendment to submit their revised report.

 If an IHE requests an amendment within 30 calendar days of the report's amendment window end, the IHE would have until the last day of the amendment window to submit their revised report.
-For example, if an IHE requests an amendment for their 2024 FFDR on August 25, 2027, they would be required to submit their revisions by September 3, 2027.
+For example, if an IHE requests an amendment for their 2025 FFDR on October 25, 2028, they would be required to submit their revisions by October 31, 2028.

 What if the amendment deadline passes and the FFDR revisions have not been submitted?

 If a revised report is not submitted prior to the amendment deadline, any modifications will not be saved.
 The system will retain the last submitted version of the report and an additional amendment and 30 calendar day period would be required to revise the report.
-If an additional amendment is requested, the FFDR preparer would work from their last submitted version of the report.
+If an additional amendment is requested, the FFDR Preparer would work from their last submitted version of the report.

 How many amendments can be submitted for an FFDR?

-There is no limit to the number of amendments an FFDR preparer can make to a submitted report.
+There is no limit to the number of amendments an FFDR Preparer can make to a submitted report.
 Research.gov will retain the last submitted version of the report.

 Can an amendment be requested for an unsubmitted FFDR?

 No. Reports that are not submitted prior to the deadline will be considered overdue and would require an extension to submit the report.
-Once the report is submitted, the FFDR preparer can request an amendment if revisions are needed.
+Once the report is submitted, the FFDR Preparer can request an amendment if revisions are needed.

 Yes.
 The FFDR can be revised up until the amendment deadline passes.
 This is done by clicking the "Amend Report" link on the Initial Report(s) page, making revisions, and then resubmitting the report.
 After the amendment deadline, any modifications must be made through a new amendment request submitted to NSF.